OrgaAI/orga-ai-sdk-monorepo/packages/client/react/README.md

 ## Secure Backend Example for Ephemeral Token & ICE Servers

-**Never expose your OrgaAI API key in client code.
+**Never expose your Orga AI API key in client code.
 Always use a secure backend to fetch ephemeral tokens and ICE servers.**

 ---

 > **Summary:**
-> - Always keep your OrgaAI API key and developer email on a secure backend.
+> - Always keep your Orga AI API key and developer email on a secure backend.
 > - Never expose them in your app or client-side code.
-> - The client (web or mobile) should only call your backend, never OrgaAI directly.
+> - The client (web or mobile) should only call your backend, never Orga AI directly.

 ---